OpenFn/docs/docs/manage-projects/io-data-storage.md

 processed (or produced) by your workflow runs.

-Users may configure OpenFn to temporarily store data (e.g., forms fetched from CommCare mobile app) so that transactions can be easily troubleshooted and rectified in case of errors (e.g., destination DHIS2 system is down, or a database constraint/validation blocks a data import).
+Users may configure OpenFn to temporarily store data (e.g., forms fetched from CommCare mobile app) so that transactions can be easily troubleshot and rectified in case of errors (e.g., destination DHIS2 system is down, or a database constraint/validation blocks a data import).
 Data retention periods have a default time period set by the OpenFn super admin, but can be modified